 - Docker configurations.
 These are named sets of settings for accessing the Docker Remote API.

 - Docker Deployment run/debug configurations.
 They let you download and build Docker images, and create and start Docker containers.
-Application debugging is supported only for PHP.

 - Docker tool window that lets you manage your Docker images and containers.

 - Docker Registry configurations that represent your Docker image repository user accounts.

 - Additional Docker option in the Configure PHP Remote Interpreter Dialog and in the Configure Node.js Remote Interpreter Dialog for configuring integration with remote PHP and Node.js interpreters running in a Docker container.

 Working with Docker: Process overview

 - Install Docker and start the Docker daemon (on Windows and OS X - along with the Docker VM in which it runs).
 For corresponding instructions, see https://docs.docker.com/.

 - Make sure the Docker integration plugin is enabled.

 - Create a Docker configuration.
 You can do that: